-Partial disability: The benefit equals a percentage of the full pension according to the assessed degree of disability; if the assessed degree of disability is less than 15%, a lump sum equal to 3 years' pension is paid.
+Partial disability: A percentage of the full pension is paid according to the assessed degree of disability; if the assessed degree of disability is less than 15%, a lump sum is paid equal to 3 years' pension.

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living and the financial resources of the National Social Security Fund.
-(The last adjustment was made on October 1975.)
+Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
+(The last adjustment was made in October 1975.)